threefoldfoundation/info_threefold/src/farming/generic_network.md

 ## Networking setup for the TF Grid

-So you have become a farmer.
-And you have bought some shiny new nodes to host the Threefold Grid and provide for services on that grid.
 Grid means network.
-The network is the computer.
 There are a few ways to connnect a node to a grid, one of them consisting in merely connecting a node to your house network, and more than that.
 This document surmises you will connect several nodes on a network, separate from other networks in your location, solely for the purpose to add nodes to the grid in a more professional setup, where multiple nodes live on the same setup

 Making the grid requires running ZOS on a node (making it a 3node).
 It is just a matter of booting it with a USB stick, or with a dhcp/bootp/tftp server with the right configuration so that the node can start the OS.
 Once it starts booting, the OS detects the NICs, and starts the network configuration.
 A Node can only continue it's boot process till the end when it effectively has received an IP address and a route to the Internet.
-Without that, the Node will retry indefinitely to obtain Internet access and not finish it's startup.
+Without that, the node will retry indefinitely to obtain Internet access and not finish it's startup.

 So a Node needs to be connected to a wired network, providing a dhcp server and a default gateway to the Internet, be it NATed or plainly on the public network, where any route to the Internet, be it IPv4 or IPv6 or both is sufficient.